anthonypiegaro/OA-Reporting/README.md

 ## Features

 - **User Creation**: Easily create users in the Users Dashboard.
 Add details such as their playing level and  email.
 Assign roles in the dashboard to provide role based authorization.
 - **Custom Assessments**: Create, update and delete your own custom assessments in the Assessments dashboard.
-The asseessment types were abstracted to allow you to cover a large portion of use cases.
+The assessment types were abstracted to allow you to cover a large portion of use cases.
 - **Custom Evaluations**: Create, update and delete your own custom evaluations.
 Evaluations are a collection of assessments that tests an athletes current ability.
 - **Custom Templates**: Create custom templates to speed up the evaluation process.
 Add assessments to your template in any order you like, then use the template when ever wanting to create a common evaluation.
 - **Evaluation Reports**: Once an evaluation is finished, it automatically creates an Evaluation Report for that athlete.
 This report gives the athlete a score and actionable insights into their performance, configured by the trainer.